Stockton schoolyard shooting: Shooting

 On the morning of Tuesday, January 17, 1989, an anonymous individual telephoned the Stockton Police Department to report a death threat against Cleveland Elementary School in Stockton, California.
-At approximately 11:40 a.m., Patrick Purdy arrived at the school in his battered 1977 Chevrolet Caprice station wagon; he parked the vehicle at the rear of the property and, minutes later, entered the premises through a gate carrying a semi-automatic rifle with a fixed bayonet and two handguns.
+At approximately 11:40 a.m., Patrick Purdy arrived at the school in his battered 1977 Chevrolet Caprice station wagon; he parked the vehicle at the rear of the property and, minutes later, entered the premises through a gate carrying an AK-47 semi-automatic rifle with a fixed bayonet and two handguns.
 Approximately forty-five seconds later, his station wagon detonated and burned courtesy of a Molotov cocktail and two open gasoline containers he had placed inside the vehicle.
 Approximately three hundred children were in the school playground at this time.

 Illustration of Purdy's movements at Cleveland Elementary School on January 17, 1989, depicting the location of all fatalities.
 He is erroneously referred to in this diagram as Patrick West.
 (Note: Several initial news articles pertaining to the Stockton schoolyard shooting referred to Purdy as Patrick West; this name was one of at least three aliases Purdy had used throughout his adult life and was one of the names used on the identity cards discovered upon his body following his suicide.)

 Purdy first entered the school playground, where he began firing with his semi-automatic rifle while positioned behind a portable building; he fired a total of sixty-six rounds in his initial salvo from a distance of approximately fifty yards.
 According to a teacher who survived this initial section of Purdy's attack on the school, Purdy "was not talking [or] yelling; he was very straight-faced ... it didn't look like he was really angry" as he fired "left to right" in a spraying motion.
 One child injured in this initial salvo, 6-year-old Robert Young, would later recollect his feet "were swept up" as he was shot in the foot by a bullet followed by an immediate "slap against [his] chest" as a further bullet impacted against the playground and ricocheted into his upper chest as he fell.
 The sole adult wounded in the shooting, second-grade teacher Janet Geng, was injured in the upper leg as she ran to the assistance of wounded children.

-Purdy then ran toward a differing vantage point within the school grounds and fired the final nine rounds of ammunition from his 75-round magazine into fleeing children before reloading and expending all thirty rounds of ammunition within a second magazine at any available targets he sighted.
+Purdy then ran toward a differing vantage point within the school grounds and fired the final nine rounds of ammunition from his 75-round drum magazine into fleeing children before reloading and expending all thirty rounds of ammunition within a second magazine at any available targets he sighted.